 Place wooden shim on top of the window.
 Tap the vertical supports into place with a hammer, wedging the support in place.
 Tap another wedge on the other side to fully secure it.
 Repeat the process for the other support.

 Place the shelf on top of the dowels.

 We have not provided any instructions for securing the shelves or dowels, as the intention with this project is that it is totally removable and folds up into as little space as possible at the end of the growing season.
 If you have pets or kids who would likely get into the shelf, you can secure the dowels with wood glue, and screw the shelves in place.

 Finally, add your seed starting containers and enjoy your new shelf!

-It’s still too early to start most of my seeds, so all I currently have on it is my peppers, artichokes, a couple of vines I’m propagating, and some of my small succulent planters.
+It was still too early to start most of my seeds when I took this photo, so all I have on it are my peppers, artichokes, a couple of vines I’m propagating, and some of my small succulent planters.

 If you’d like to know more about starting seeds from your window, you’ll love this guide.

 Then head over to this post about where to buy your seeds online.

 So, what do you think?
 Would you make something like this?